FChamb/stacscheck_gui/README.md

   - If not found, prompts you to manually select the correct code directory

 - **Persistent settings**
-  - Remembers the last selected test directory between sessions (optional)
+  - Remembers the last selected test directory between sessions

 - **CLI Integration**
   - Executes the official `/cs/studres/Library/stacscheck/stacscheck` binary directly from VS Code